 Healthy Pumpkin Cheesecakes

 Cheesecake bites must be stored in the refrigerator.
 They will last in the refrigerator for up to 5 days.
 They can get a little moist on top from condensation in the refrigerator so I recommend just blotting them with a paper towel before serving if that happens

 Freezing – You can freeze these cheesecakes.
-When ready to eat, just remove from the freezer and place in the refrigerator for 3-4 hours before enjoying, or pop in the microwave for 10-15 seconds until thawed and creamy.
+When ready to eat, just remove from the freezer and place in the refrigerator for 3-4 hours to thaw before enjoying, or pop in the microwave for 10-15 seconds until thawed and creamy.

+Healthy Pumpkin Cheesecakes